 Ok, lots of content here so, to put all of this into more familiar context the five criteria that boards look for in potential board appointees are not dissimilar from what you might expect in an executive appointment:

-- Governance Experience: Someone who has done the job successfully before.
+- Experience – someone who has done the job successfully before.

-- Connections: Someone who knows the sector and is connected well enough to bring additional value to the business.
+- Connections: Someone who is connected well enough to bring additional value.

-- Culture: Someone who is going to fit into the culture of the team and/or organisation.
+- Culture – someone who is going to fit into the culture of the team.

 There is, of course, no such thing as a perfect board candidate and there are countless reasons why you might not be appointed to a board.
 However, understanding what the ‘appointment levers’ are means that you can begin to address them and thereby increase your chance of successfully being appointed to a board.